victorcosta/stocks-robot/README.md

 # stocks-robot

-A simple robot to get the values of Brazilian stocks
+A simple nodeJS robot to get the values of Brazilian stocks